amulyaprasanth/email_spam_detection_CVIP_Data_Science_Intern/README.md

 To use the spam detection model, follow these steps:

 1. Go to the [demo website](https://email-spam-detection-qycu.onrender.com).
+2. Wait for some time, if the page doesn't load because the application will be inactive because of render free tier.
+So it will take time to fire up the application.

-2. Enter the text of the email you want to classify.
+3. Enter the text of the email you want to classify.

-3. Click the "Predict" button.
+4. Click the "Predict" button.

-4. The model will then predict whether the email is spam or not and display the result on the webpage.
+5. The model will then predict whether the email is spam or not and display the result on the webpage.

 ## Deployment